mfeemster/keysharp/README.md

 * Exception classes aren't, and can't be, derived from KeysharpObject.
 	+ That is because for the Exception mechanics to work in C#, all exception objects must be derived from the base `System.Exception` class, and multiple inheritance is not allowed.
 * `CallbackCreate()` does not support the `CDecl/C` option because the program will be run in 64-bit mode.
-	+ The `Fast/F` option is enabled by default because threads are not implemented yet.
 	+ The `ParamCount` parameter is unused.
 The callback that gets created supports passing up to 31 parameters and the number that actually gets passed is adjusted internally.
 	+ Passing string pointers to `DllCall()` when passing a created callback is strongly recommended against.
 This is because the string pointer cannot remain pinned, and is likely to crash the program if the pointer gets moved by the GC.
 	+ Usage of the created callback will be extremely inefficient, so usage of `CallbackCreate()` is discouraged.